SCPR/kpcc.js/README.md

 Callback is bound to a single Article object.

 #### Generic Querying
 You can also send a generic query to the API.
-This allows you do manipulate the API query or use brand new API features (before this lib is updated to reflect those features), but you will miss some of the automatic attribute assignment and niceties.
+This allows you to manipulate the API query or use brand new API features (before this lib is updated to reflect those features), but you will miss some of the automatic attribute assignment and niceties.

 ```javascript
 kpcc.Query("articles", { categories: "politics" }, function() {